 The market will open a place for a microcosm of Bhutanese culture.
 The locals and the traditional people will allow you to interact with the friendly Bhutanese people.

-Besides fresh food, you can also witness the handicrafts, textiles, and household items in this Centenary Farmers’ Market.
+Besides fresh food, you can also witness the handicrafts, textiles, and household items in the Centenary Farmers’ Market.
 You can buy beautiful woven baskets, handcrafted knives, and traditional Bhutanese incense sticks.

 The food stalls are delicious, serving the Ema Datshi Momos for your flavoursome day.
 It will be a party for your taste buds.